Fremont Property Tax

 How to Check for Mello-Roos Before Buying

-Look up the property on the Alameda County Tax Portal (propertytax.alamedacountyca.gov).
-Scroll through the tax bill to the “Special Assessments” or “Direct Charges” section.
-Any Community Facilities District (CFD) charges are Mello-Roos.
-Also check the seller’s disclosure documents — they are required to disclose Mello-Roos districts in California.
-I always check for Mello-Roos on every property my buyers consider in Fremont and nearby cities.
+Look up the property at propertytax.alamedacountyca.gov.
+Scroll to “Special Assessments” or “Direct Charges” — any Community Facilities District (CFD) charges are Mello-Roos.
+Also check the seller’s disclosure documents — they are required to disclose this in California.

 Homeowner’s Exemption

 If you live in your Fremont home as your primary residence, you’re entitled to a homeowner’s exemption that reduces your assessed value by $7,000 — saving approximately $70/year in taxes.
 File Form BOE-266 with the Alameda County Assessor once after purchase.
-It renews automatically each year as long as you remain in the home.
+It renews automatically each year.

 Frequently Asked Questions